Local elections seen as test of president’s policy of engagement with China.

 The Ma administration has promised the pact will lift growth and create employment.

-Also among the thousands of people on the streets of Taichung were supporters of a formal declaration of independence from China.
-Some waved banners advocating “one side, one country”.
+Also among the thousands of people on the streets of Taichung on Sunday were supporters of a formal declaration of independence from China.

 China has claimed sovereignty over Taiwan since 1949, when the communist forces of Mao Zedong won the Chinese civil war and Chiang Kai-shek’s Nationalists fled to the island.